Modern Architectures with Angular – Part 1: Strategic Design with Sheriff

 Conclusion

-Strategic design subdivides a system into different ones that are implemented as independently as possible.
-This decoupling prevents changes in one area of application from affecting others.
-The architecture approach shown subdivides the individual domains into different modules, and the open-source project Sheriff ensures that the individual modules only communicate with one another in respecting the established rules.
+Strategic design subdivides a system into different sub domains that are implemented low coupled bounded contexts.
+This low coupling prevents changes in one area of application from affecting others.
+The architecture defines different modules per context, and the open-source project Sheriff ensures that the individual modules only communicate with eachother according to established rules.